jalpedersen/camelback/example/README.md

 The reason we need to mess around with proxies is to get around the same host, same port requirement of XmlHttp requests.
-Furthermore the SSO based on the cookie set by CouchDB.
+Furthermore the SSO is based on the cookie set by CouchDB.

 In in all this means: